Miners and banks push Britain's FTSE towards record highs

 sectoral gainer, as copper rose 1.7 percent on lower

-management to look at the best place to be based in light of new
+management to look at where is the best place to be based in

 "Any such move could lessen their (HSBC's) burden in terms